aimms/documentation/forecasting/forecasting_movingaverage.rst

 ------------------------

-    Using the notation for observations and estimates given in :numref:`table:notation-observation-estimation`, the estimates are defined as:
+    Using the notation for observations and estimates given in :ref:`chapter:time-series-forecasting`, the estimates are defined as:

     .. math:: e_t = \sum_{\tau=t-1-N}^{t-1} {\tilde y}_\tau / N \mspace{4mu}\mspace{4mu}\mspace{4mu} \textrm{ where } {\tilde y}_\tau = \left\{ \begin{array}{ll} y_1 & \textrm{ if } \tau < 1 \\ y_\tau & \textrm{ if } \tau \in \{1 ..
 T \} \\ e_\tau & \textrm{ if } \tau > T \end{array} \right.